-In the unfortunate situation where retinal detachment occurs then often urgent surgery is needed to close any retinal tears and allow the retina to reattach to the underlying layers in the eye.
+In the unfortunate situation where retinal detachment occurs, often urgent surgery is needed to close any retinal tears and allow the retina to reattach to the underlying layers in the eye.
 Retinal detachment may be accompanied by a history of vitreous floaters, flashing lights and a steady loss of the field of vision over a few hours or days.
-When the central retina detaches (the macula) the risk to vision is even greater and patients may have a worse outcome despite successful surgery.
+When the central retina (the macula) detaches, the risk to vision is even greater and patients may have a worse outcome despite successful surgery.

 Patients who are at higher risk of retinal detachment include: